Michael Chang: Junior

 Chang first came to the tennis world's attention at age 12 as an outstanding junior player who set numerous "youngest-ever" records.
 At age 12 he also won his first national title, the USTA Junior Hard Court singles.
 At age 13, he won the Fiesta Bowl 16s.
 In July 1987, at the age of 15, Chang won another USTA Junior Hard Court singles, beating Pete Sampras in the final, and a month later, in Kalamazoo, he won America’s most prestigious junior event, the United States Nationals U18s tournament, beating Jim Courier in the final.
 This victory earned him a wildcard for the U.S. Open.

 Chang was introduced to tennis by his father Joe, who was his first coach.
 During his rise in 1989 (including his French Open title), he was coached by José Higueras.
 For much of his professional career, he was coached by his older brother Carl Chang, who also played in several doubles tournaments with him in the early 1990s.

 Chang's success marked the start of an era in which a new generation of American players—which also included Pete Sampras, Jim Courier, and Andre Agassi—would come to dominate the game.

 Professional

 On 1 September 1987, at age 15, Chang became the youngest player to win a main draw match at the US Open when he defeated Paul McNamee in four sets (6–3, 6–7, 6–4, 6-4) in the first round.
-A month later, he reached the semifinals at Scottsdale, Arizona, to become the youngest player to reach the semifinal stage of a top-level professional tournament.
+A month later, he reached the semifinals at the Scottsdale Open, to become the youngest player to reach the semifinal stage of a top-level professional tournament.

-In 1988, aged 16 years and seven months, he won his first top-level singles title at San Francisco, defeating Johan Kriek in the final.
-During his title run, Chang registered a 6-4, 6-0 win over Mikael Pernfors, the 1986 French Open finalist who just the previous week had beaten Andre Agassi in the finals of Los Angeles.
+In 1988, aged 16 years and seven months, he won his first top-level singles title at the Transamerica Open, defeating Johan Kriek in the final.
+During his title run, Chang registered a 6-4, 6-0 win over Mikael Pernfors, the 1986 French Open finalist who just the previous week had beaten Andre Agassi in the finals of the Los Angeles Open.